 What Is BlueLink?

-BlueLink is a utility that will add a Contextual Menu to the Finder to create local links to files in your cloud storage services.
+BlueLink is a utility that will add a Contextual Menu to the Finder to create local links to files in your cloud storage services, or any file on your computer.

 If you’re tired of co-workers sharing links to cloud files that require you to view & open them in a web browser, and would prefer to work with the file you already have synced on our local computer, using BlueLink will be a welcome change.